Time-Sensitive Networking: IEEE 802.1AS Timing and Synchronization for Time-Sensitive Applications

 Synchronization accuracy depends on precise measurements of link delay and frame residence time.
-802.1AS uses 'logical syntonization', where a ratio between local clock and GM clock frequencies is used to calculate synchronized time, and a ratio between local and GM clock frequencies to calculate propagation delay.
+802.1AS uses logical syntonization, where a ratio between local clock and GM clock frequencies is used to calculate synchronized time, and a ratio between local and GM clock frequencies to calculate propagation delay.

 IEEE802.1AS-2020 introduces improved time measurement accuracy and support for multiple time domains for redundancy.

 Scheduling and traffic shaping

-Scheduling and traffic shaping allows for the coexistence of different traffic classes with different priorities on the same network - each with different requirements to available bandwidth and end-to-end latency.
+Scheduling and traffic shaping allow for the coexistence of different traffic classes with different priorities on the same network – each with different requirements for available bandwidth and end-to-end latency.

 Traffic shaping refers to the process of distributing frames/packets evenly in time to smooth out the traffic.
-Without traffic shaping at sources and bridges, the packets will "bunch", i.e. agglomerate into bursts of traffic, overwhelming the buffers in subsequent bridges/switches along the path.
+Without traffic shaping at sources and bridges, the packets will bunch, i.e., agglomerate into bursts of traffic, overwhelming the buffers in subsequent bridges/switches along the path.

 Standard bridging according to IEEE 802.1Q uses a strict priority scheme with eight distinct priorities.
 On the protocol level, these priorities are visible in the Priority Code Point (PCP) field in the 802.1Q VLAN tag of a standard Ethernet frame.
 These priorities already distinguish between more important and less important network traffic, but even with the highest of the eight priorities, no absolute guarantee for an end-to-end delivery time can be given.
 The reason for this is buffering effects inside the Ethernet switches.
-If a switch has started the transmission of an Ethernet frame on one of its ports, even the highest priority frame has to wait inside the switch buffer for this transmission to finish.
-With standard Ethernet switching, this non-determinism cannot be avoided.
+If a switch has started the transmission of an Ethernet frame on one of its ports, even the highest-priority frame has to wait inside the switch buffer for this transmission to finish.
+With standard Ethernet switching, this nondeterminism cannot be avoided.
 This is not an issue in environments where applications do not depend on the timely delivery of single Ethernet frames - such as office IT infrastructures.
 In these environments, file transfers, emails or other business applications have limited time sensitivity themselves and are usually protected by other mechanisms further up the protocol stack, such as the Transmission Control Protocol.
 In industrial automation (Programmable Logic Controller (PLC) with an industrial robot) and automotive car environments, where closed loop control or safety applications are using the Ethernet network, reliable and timely delivery is of utmost importance.
 AVB/TSN enhances standard Ethernet communication by adding mechanisms to provide different time slices for different traffic classes and ensure timely delivery with soft and hard real-time requirements of control system applications.
 The mechanism of utilizing the eight distinct VLAN priorities is retained, to ensure complete backward compatibility to non-TSN Ethernet.
 To achieve transmission times with guaranteed end-to-end latency, one or several of the eight Ethernet priorities can be individually assigned to already existing methods (such as the IEEE 802.1Q strict priority scheduler) or new processing methods, such as the IEEE 802.1Qav credit-based traffic shaper, IEEE 802.1Qbv time-aware shaper, or IEEE 802.1Qcr asynchronous shaper.